OddsSeeker.com, like many internet media publications, runs on funding from our advertising partners.

 So as we catch our collective breath and check our blown-up brackets, let’s look at the latest odds for Thursday’s and Friday’s games as well as the current odds for all 16 teams to win the championship.

-Before we begin, remember you can find one-stop NCAA Tournament shopping here and remember we’ve already given you the best bets to be named the tournament’s Most Outstanding Player.
+Before we begin, remember we’ve already given you the best bets to be named the tournament’s Most Outstanding Player.

 The following odds are available at DraftKings.
 Be sure to check out OddsSeeker.com’s list of brilliant sports betting apps and here’s OddsSeeker’s awesome guide to sports betting.